 I got tired of imagining, so I made some.

 Mango is one of my family’s favourite fruits.
-It’s meaty and sweet but also has this undescribably funky-yet-satisfying undertone that balances out the sweet just right.
+It’s meaty and sweet but also has this indescribably funky-yet-satisfying undertone that balances out the sweet just right.
 ‘Mango-flavoured’ things however, never quite capture the funky depth of flavour, and most often leave me wanting.
 This little guy is the real thing, buttery rich funk and all.
 I find the earthiness and slight tongue tingle from the chiles enhances both the flavour of the mango as well as its silky texture.
 I honestly couldn’t have been happier with the final outcome.

 Real ingredients.
 Satisfying flavours for a grown-up palate that doesn’t just mean boozy (I prefer to drink my alcohol rather than eat it…).
-What more reason do you need to make yourself your very own paletta?
+What more reason do you need to make yourself your very own paleta?
 Let’s do this.